Vinayaknegi25/StreamLit-MLPrediction-/README.md

 # StreamLit-MLPrediction
-# A Machine Learning model that uses various machine learning algorithms on real-world data to predict salary of a software engineers based on Country, Education and Years of Experience.
-This model was created using Real world data sourced from StackOverflow programmers survey.
+# A Machine Learning model that uses various machine learning algorithms to predict salary of a software engineers based on Country, Education and Years of Experience.
+This model was created using Real-world data sourced from StackOverflow programmers survey.

 ***Prerequisites***